raahulrahl/getbindus.com/demo/index.md

 ## 🌌 The Vision

-We’re building the **operating layer** for the Internet of Agents where intelligence connects, collaborates, and composes.
+We’re building the **operating layer** for the Operating Layer for the Internet of Agents where intelligence connects, collaborates, and composes.

 Just as the internet connected computers and reshaped what was possible,
 **Bindu** connects agents so they can share context, learn from each other,